State Aid Programs

 How to Apply

-To apply for the CCPG, students must complete the application, which can be accessed through the financial aid website.
+To apply for the CCPG, students must complete the application, which can be accessed through the financial aid webpage.
 Students may qualify under different methods.
 Students only need to qualify for one method to have their fees waived.
 Students who submit a CCPG application may also need to submit proof of prior year income, such as 1040 Federal tax return and W2s.
 Electronic signatures for the CCPG application are available for dependent student's parents.

 • Method A - designed for students on public assistance programs: TANF/CalWORKs, SSI/SSP (Supplemental Security Income/State Supplemental Program), SSAI, SSAS, or General Assistance.
 Certification must be obtained from the appropriate agency and documentation will be required to verify your eligibility.
 Most documentation must be dated within the last 60 days.
 Students apply for this method through the FAFSA or DreamAct Application.